jkanyaris/one-click-hugo-cms/site/content/products/_index.md

 ---
-   title: Our Products
+   title: "Our Products"
-   type: products
+   type: "products"
-   image: /img/logo.jpeg
+   image: "/img/logo.jpeg"
    intro:
-  heading: What we offer
+  heading: "What we offer"
   description: >-
     Ekodada is a social enterprise & an impact venture of CHELABA WOMEN COMMUNITY Based Organization that aims to use holistic approach to solve local environmental and socio-economic problems in Kenya.
 Specifically, it aims to employed applied scientific solutions through business approaches to climate change, poor farming methods,biodiversity loss,alien invasive species, soil degradation,food security and unsustainable livelihoods.
     blurbs:
-  - image: /img/logo.jpeg
+  - image: "/img/logo.jpeg"
     text: >
     Ekodada is a social enterprise & an impact venture of CHELABA WOMEN COMMUNITY Based Organization that aims to use holistic approach to solve local environmental and socio-economic problems in Kenya.
 Specifically,
     It aims to employed applied scientific solutions through business approaches to climate change, poor farming methods,biodiversity loss,alien invasive species, soil degradation,food security and unsustainable livelihoods.
-  - image: /img/logo.jpeg
+  - image: "/img/logo.jpeg"
       text: >
     Ekodada is a social enterprise & an impact venture of CHELABA WOMEN COMMUNITY Based Organization that aims to use holistic approach to solve local environmental and socio-economic problems in Kenya.
 Specifically, it aims to employed applied scientific solutions through business approaches to climate change, poor farming methods,biodiversity loss,alien invasive species, soil degradation,food security and unsustainable livelihoods.
-  - image: /img/logo.jpeg
+  - image: "/img/logo.jpeg"
       text: >
     Ekodada is a social enterprise & an impact venture of CHELABA WOMEN COMMUNITY Based Organization that aims to use holistic approach to solve local environmental and socio-economic problems in Kenya.
 Specifically, it aims to employed applied scientific solutions through business approaches to climate change, poor farming methods,biodiversity loss,alien invasive species, soil degradation,food security and unsustainable livelihoods.
         Email us or call the store for details.
-   - image: /img/logo.jpeg
+   - image: "/img/logo.jpeg"
       text: >
     Ekodada is a social enterprise & an impact venture of CHELABA WOMEN COMMUNITY Based Organization that aims to use holistic approach to solve local environmental and socio-economic problems in Kenya.
 Specifically,